Jhonny Peralta: Minor leagues (1999–2004)

 The Cleveland Indians signed Peralta as an amateur free agent in 1999 and assigned him to the Dominican Summer League Indians that season.
 Peralta batted .303 with a .398 on-base percentage (OBP) and a .514 slugging percentage (SLG); 41 percent of his hits went for extra bases.
 Those figures were boosted by an unsustainable .373 batting average on balls in play (BABIP).
 Nevertheless, the Indians promoted him aggressively.

-In 2000, the 18-year-old Peralta played for the Columbus RedStixx, the Class A affiliate of the Indians in the South Atlantic League.
-He batted .241 in 106 games, playing all but one game at shortstop (the other was at third base).
-The following season he advanced to the Kinston Indians, the Cleveland Indians High-A affiliate in the Carolina League.
-In 125 games, he batted .240.
-In 2002, Peralta moved up to the Double-A Akron Aeros, where he hit .281.
-In 2003, he batted .257 in 63 games with the Buffalo Bisons.
+In 2000, the 18-year-old Peralta played for the Columbus RedStixx, the Single-A affiliate of the Indians in the South Atlantic League.
+He batted .241 with three home runs and 34 runs batted in (RBI) in 106 games, playing all but one game at shortstop (the other was at third base).
+The following season, he advanced to the Kinston Indians, Cleveland's High-A affiliate in the Carolina League.
+In 125 games, he batted .240 with seven home runs and 47 RBI.

+In 2002, Peralta moved up to the Double-A Akron Aeros, where he hit .281 with 15 home runs and 62 RBI in 130 games.
+In 2003, he batted .257 with a home run and 21 RBI in 63 games with the Triple-A Buffalo Bisons.
 After his 2003 call up to the major leagues, Peralta began to draw widespread attention for his hitting with the Aeros and Bisons.

-In 2004, he batted .326 with 15 home runs (HR) and 86 runs batted in (RBI).
+In 2004, Peralta batted .326 with 15 home runs and 86 RBI in 138 games with the Bisons.
 He also scored 109 runs and stroked 44 doubles, the most ever in the Bisons' modern era, followed by 39 for Kevin Pillar in 2014.
-This offensive leap helped him win the International League Most Valuable Player Award that year and helped Buffalo win the Governors' Cup as the International League champions.
+This offensive leap helped him win the International League Most Valuable Player Award that year, and Buffalo went on to win the Governors' Cup as the International League champions.
 He also received the Lou Boudreau Award as the Indians' 2004 Minor League Player of the Year.